Just for a change, I’ve been traveling in time for this post!

 Left Heidelberg at 4 pm for Mergentheim, fare for one 3.40.
 Bought at the Schloss: 1 picture 11M50, 1 pipe 1M50, and sending the goods 2M50 or 1M25 each.
 Came straight to the station and took the train to Mergentheim.
 All very pleased to see us, especially little Flory…

 The “drive” they did was the same as the circular walk we did from the town, over the Neckar Bridge, along the Philosophenweg and over the stone bridge back into the town.
 We used the funicular railway to get up to the Schloss, but they couldn’t use that as it was not built until 1916, four years later.
-Like Lena, Rosie and Anne we went up the steps to the top of the wine barrel, and went out to stand on the Scheffel terrace dedicated to the 19th century poet.
+Like Lena, Rosie and Anne, we went up the steps to the top of the wine barrel.
+Outside the castle we went out to stand on the Scheffel terrace dedicated to the 19th century poet.
 This is a painting of the view the family would have seen from the terrace.
 It’s from a 1912 postcard.

 ……and here’s the view we saw in 2016: